xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 Additionally, we want a version which can be used to spin up servers with `nodemon` and concurrently run our isomorphic app on one server (`npm run start-server`) and create-react-app with hot module reload and react hot loader on another server.

-Note, start client is defined in another file:
+Note, start-client is defined in another file:

 ```javascript
 // start-client.js